 Twitter has become a valuable branding and networking tool for me and my business.
-I’ve met new contacts, pointed people to my web site, and am able to promote my business and services to an ever-increasing audience.
-All for free and in just a few minutes a day!
+I’ve met new contacts, pointed people to my website, and am able to promote my business and services to an ever-increasing audience.
+All in just a few minutes a day!

 When people want to start using Twitter for marketing, they often ask questions like “how often should I tweet” and “what should I tweet about”.
 These are good questions and important in developing a plan of action.
 However, there is another important consideration…

 Many Twitter pages don’t provide enough information or nothing has been done to customize the look of the page.